mschrumpf/vale-pretix/README.md

 $ vale sync
 ```

+## Usage

- 4. Run commands from the [Vale CLI](https://vale.sh/docs/cli), for instance:
+ 1. Run commands from the [Vale CLI](https://vale.sh/docs/cli), for instance:

 ``` bash
 $ vale ~/pretix-docs/docs/guides/index.md
 ```

- 5. Use the output to improve your contribution to the pretix docs or to facilitate your review process.
+ 2. Use the output to improve your contribution to the pretix docs or to facilitate your review process.

- 6. Remember that **you are smarter than Vale**.
+ 3. Remember that **you are smarter than Vale**.
  Many of the rules have exceptions that cannot be reasonably defined in Vale.
  Use your own judgement instead of fixing every single thing that Vale detects as a problem.